-When you must file a claim - such as for services you received overseas or when another group health plan is primary - submit it on the CMS-1500 or a claim form that includes the information shown below.
+When you must file a claim - such as for services you received overseas or when another group health plan is primary - submit it on the CMS-1500 or ADA form, a claim form that includes the information shown below, or visit www.geha.com/Claim.
 Bills and receipts should be itemized and show:

-- Patient's name, date of birth, address, phone number and relationship to enrollee; - Patient's Plan identification number; - Name and address of person or company providing the service or supply; - Dates that services or supplies were furnished; - Diagnosis; - Type of each service or supply; itemized bill including valid ADA, CPT, HCPCS (including NDC numbers for all Drug type charges); - The charge for each service or supply; and - Provider signature.
+- Patient's name, date of birth, address, phone number and relationship to enrollee; - Patient's Plan identification number: - Name and address of person or company providing the service or supply; - Dates that services or supplies were furnished; - · Diagnosis; - Type of each service or supply; itemized bill including valid ADA, CPT, HCPCS (including NDC numbers for all Drug type charges); - The charge for each service or supply; and - We will provide translation and currency conversion for claims for overseas (foreign) services .
+The conversion rate will be based on the date services were rendered.

 Note: Canceled checks, cash register receipts, or balance due statements are not acceptable substitutes for itemized bills.
+Many direct to consumer program models do not support claim submissions to insurance carriers.
+They do not provide enough detailed, itemized, information to meet this claim submission criteria.